akelstrom/work-day-scheduler/README.md

 # Work Day Scheduler

 ## Desciption
-Work day scheduler made for user to schedule tasks in a business day and sets them into local storage when you press save.
+Work day scheduler made for user to schedule tasks in a business day.
+The application sets them into local storage when you press save.
 The color of the timeslots change based on whether they are in the past, present or future.

 ## Tech Used
 * HTML